natebrien/BIOL722Project/Writing/Stage 3 - Using epiPALEOMIX.md

 `./configure`
 `make`

+Finally, run `conda activate epipaleomix-env`.
 ## Generating the makefile
 EpiPALEOMIX requires three inputs: a BAM alignment file (indexed), a BED file containing coordinates for the regions of interest, and a reference genome in FASTA format (also indexed).
 Paths to these files and names must be provided in a makefile.
 EpiPALEOMIX can generate a verbose and a simple makefile.

+To create a template makefile, run:

+`$ epiPALEOMIX simple makefile > simulated_seqs.yaml`

+This template indicates where the paths to the input files must be specified.
+The input file paths were specified as follows:

+Reference FASTA file:
+BAM file with sequences aligned:
+BED file with regions of interest: /home/natassja/sequences/cpgs_all.bed